Techtonica/curriculum/command-line/command-line-advanced.md

 ### Lesson

 - Tabs - contents, and relation to each other
   - Just like a browser, Mac Terminal supports multiple tabs to do multiple things at once.
-Each tab is running a separate bash process.
+Each tab is running a separate process.
   - Cmd + T to open a new tab.
   - Cmd + N to open a new window.
 You can have many tabs in many windows!